-- 1. Identity of employees may be stolen and used company, in the commission of crimes. - 2.
-The company's computer system may bugare not public or have not been made public.
-As down should a virus be able to penetrate it. - 3.
-The company's name and data may be used suppliers, consultants and other to commit crimes or propagate false liabilities are imposed for breach of data privacy information about the company. - 4.
+- 1. Identity of employees may be stolen and used company, in the commission of crimes. - down should a virus be able to penetrate it. - information about the company. - 4.
 The company's trade secrets and strategies may be used by competitors. - 5.
 Suppliers' and customers' sensitive information may be used in a wrongful, illegal or immoral activity. - 6.
 Loss of trust of suppliers and customers may cause them to terminate or no longer renew their contracts with the company. - 7.
 Legal actions and/or liabilities against the company, its officers and/or erring employees due to violation of non-disclosure and data security provisions of contracts. - 8.
 Theft of company's data and money.